ineffectivecoder/gopkinit/README.md

 # gopkinit

+## Experimental Go PKINIT and Kerberos Attack Tools
+This code in this repo functions, but much of it was AI generated.
+Please review and verify before using in production.

 A complete Go implementation of PKINIT (Public Key Cryptography for Initial Authentication in Kerberos) and related attack tools for Active Directory security testing.

 ## Status: All Three Tools Working